You are welcome here

 In 1963, the Parish Hall was dedicated for use by the Sunday School, youth programs, and the community.
 The Gotwald Parish Hall still houses Sunday School classes and provides a meeting place for local groups.
 The Link, the glass hallway connecting the Parish Hall to the original church structure, was dedicated in 1984.

 The Church Council manages the affairs of the congregation.
-Current members are:
+Members for 2024 are: